garyaiki/Scala-Algorithms/README.md

 [success] Total time: 87 s, completed Jul 25, 2014 3:17:07 PM
 >
 ```
-Many tests get data files from the book's website.
-Downloading these files takes most of the time.
+Many tests read data files from the book's website.
+Downloading them takes most of the test's time.
 A few tests are run on megabyte datafiles and these take most of the cpu time.
 The large datafile test for LazyPrimMST is marked ignore because it takes triple the time of all other tests combined.
 Change `ignore` to `it`
 in `.../git/scala-algorthms/Scala-Algorithms/src/test/scala/org/gs/digraph/LazyPrimMSTSuite.scala`
 to run it.
 Its slowness should be taken as advice to use PrimMST instead.